 - Loose tooth.
 If a permanent tooth becomes loose, take an over-the-counter pain reliever and apply a cold compress.
 Do not eat or drink anything that could cause the tooth to fall out until you can see our San Antonio dentist.

 - Lost filling or crown.
 Certain foods may cause fillings or crowns to become loose or fall out completely.
 If you have lost a filling or crown, place the filling or crown in a safe place such as a plastic Ziplock bag.
-Please avoid drinking hot or cold liquids to help reduce tooth sensitivity until you can be seen by Dr. Jabbour.
+Please avoid drinking hot or cold liquids to help reduce dental pain until you can be seen by Dr. Jabbour.
 Our friendly staff can provide a recommendation when you call to make an appointment.

 - Painful swelling not caused by an injury.
 If you have swelling of the mouth that is not a result of an injury, you possibly can have an abscess – an inflamed pocket of pus that can quickly become infected.
 A tooth infection can lead to serious problems to your tooth, your gums, and surrounding teeth.
 Set up an emergency appointment with our office as soon as possible.
 In the meantime, rinse your mouth with warm saltwater to relieve the pain and pressure of the abscess.

 - Sudden toothache.
 If you experience a toothache, rinse your mouth with warm water and floss between the aching teeth.
 This will remove any particles between the teeth that could be causing pain.